alessandro-scalambrino/FiniteStateMachineAlu/README.md

 - **Output:**
   - `Q`: Stored output value
 - **Function:** Stores and synchronizes data between clock cycles; used to hold operands or results.
+- 3 flip flop are instantiated, two for storing the operands (a,b) and one for the result (c)

 ### 2. **MUX (mux.vhd)**
 - **Inputs:**